gidgeesheep/gidgee-hugo/content/post/first-gallery/index.md

 description: Some ugly thing that resembles an image gallery has appeared on the menu to left
 date: 2025-05-06T14:12:16-04:00

+# leave lastMod blank to automatically add a date :)
 lastMod:

 categories: